AARNet/Digital-Skills-GitBook/CONTRIBUTING.md

 7. Commit your changes directly to the master branch.
 8. Then open SUMMARY.md and select Edit this file.
 This file is the GitBook’s Table of Contents.
 Add your page by copying the existing format and structure.
 9. Commit your changes directly to the master branch.
 10. Now you will need to submit a [pull request](https://github.com/AARNet/Digital-Skills-GitBook/blob/master/glossary.md#pullrequest) to notify the project team.
-Click on the Pull requests heading and
+Click on the Pull requests heading and start a New pull request.
+11. Ensure the base repository is AARNET/Digital-Skills-GitBook and head repository is your forked repository.
+Then Create pull request.

 ## Other useful resources